brilliantlabsAR/docs/micropython/micropython.md

 | Members | Description |
 |:--------|:------------|
 | `micropython()` **function** | Puts the device into over-the-air device firmware update mode.
 The device will stay in DFU mode for 5 minutes or until an update is finished being performed.
 The device will then restart with an updated MicroPython firmware.
-| `foga(url)`&nbsp;**function**&nbsp;❌ | Downloads and reboots the FPGA with a bitstream provided from the `url`.
+| `fpga(url)`&nbsp;**function**&nbsp;❌ | Downloads and reboots the FPGA with a bitstream provided from the `url`.
 Automatically wakes up the FPGA if it is shutdown.
 If the update is interrupted part way through, the FPGA will no longer be running a valid application, and must be updated again.
 See [FPGA bitstream updates](#fpga-bitstream-updates) to understand how the update process is done.

 ---